 Do you have a little reader on your hands?
-What better way to encourage that then by giving them their very own space to enjoy their books?
+What better way to encourage that than by giving them their very own space to enjoy their books?
 This space is super inviting and most children would love it.

 42. A Pallet Play House

 Okay, if you can round up the pallets and have the carpentry skills I say do this project.
-Most little girls dream of having a play house like this very one.
+Most little girls dream of having a playhouse like this very one.
 Not to mention, do you know how much you could save?

 43. Pallet Picnic Table